yuxing26liu/Power-Outage-Predictor/.ipynb_checkpoints/index-checkpoint.md

 Cause Category
 First, I examine the distribution of Cause Category when Duration is missing vs not missing.

-Null Hypothesis: The distribution of Cause Category is the same when Duration is missing vs not missing. indicating that the missingness of Duration is dependent on Cause Category.
+>**Null Hypothesis**: The distribution of Cause Category is the same when Duration is missing vs not missing. indicating that the missingness of Duration is dependent on Cause Category.
 Null Hypothesis: The distribution of Month is the same when Duration is missing vs not missing.

-Alternate Hypothesis: The distribution of Month is different when Duration is missing vs not missing.
+>**Alternate Hypothesis**: The distribution of Month is different when Duration is missing vs not missing.

 hypothesis testing: cause relate to duration, if it comes from the same distribution